espressif/esp-hosted/docs/Linux_based_host/Getting_started.md

 ## 1. Control Path

-* Control path is intended to setup all configurations at ESP32 side.
+* Control path is intended to setup all configurations at ESP side.
 These configurations could be related to services like
   - Connect host with external AP (Wi-Fi router)
   - Get configurations of external AP which host is connected
-  - Set maximum wifi transmit power of ESP32
+  - Set maximum Wi-Fi transmit power of ESP
-  - Find out current wifi power of ESP32
+  - Find out current Wi-Fi power of ESP
 * Control path command could be considered as first step before you can establish data path
 * It is way to verify if ESP-Hosted transport like SPI,SDIO is setup correctly
-* Overall [control path design](../common/contrl_path.md#3-design) and easy setup of control path using [demo application](../common/contrl_path.md#5-kickstart-using-control-path) is explained in [Control Path documentation](../common/contrl_path.md)
+* Overall [control path design](../common/contrl_path.md#3-design) and easy setup of control path using [demo application](../common/contrl_path.md#5-kick-start-using-control-path) is explained in [Control Path documentation](../common/contrl_path.md)

 ## 2. Wi-Fi Connectivity

 Wi-Fi can be configured as either as `STATION` mode or `SOFTAP` mode or `STATION+SOFTAP` mode.
 - **STATION Mode**
   - This mode is used for connecting to external AP i.e. Wi-Fi router.
 Consider example of smartphone connecting to Wi-Fi router.
-Like smartphone, rpi behaves as station and gets authenticated and connected to external AP i.e. Wi-Fi router.
+Like smartphone, Raspberry Pi, *i.e.* host, behaves as station and gets authenticated and connected to external AP i.e. Wi-Fi router.
 - **SOFTAP Mode**
-  - This mode is exactly opposite, wherein rpi with help of ESP-Hosted solution, instructs ESP peripheral to create Wi-Fi network.
+  - This mode is exactly opposite, wherein Raspberry Pi with help of ESP-Hosted solution, instructs ESP peripheral to create Wi-Fi network.
 Stations like smartphones can authenticate and connect to it.
 - **STATION+SOFTAP Mode**
   - This is combination of both the modes.
-In this mode, rpi behaves as station and connects to external AP.
-At the same time, rpi with help of ESP device, can create the Wi-Fi network.
+In this mode, Raspberry Pi behaves as station and connects to external AP.
+At the same time, Raspberry Pi with help of ESP device, can create the Wi-Fi network.
 - To setup Wi-Fi connectivity, Wi-Fi related [control path APIs](../common/ctrl_apis.md) should be a reference point.
 - Using these APIs, all above modes can be easily configured.
 - [C based demo app](../common/c_demo.md) and [Python based demo app](../common/python_demo.md) implement these APIs.
 User can use this application or event develop own application referring those.

 ### 2.1 Control/Configure Wi-Fi Interface
 - This section explains how one can configure and control Wi-Fi interface using provided [python demo app](../common/python_demo.md)
 - Python demo app can be used in two modes, shell mode *i.e.* command line mode and CLI mode.
-In following sections, only shell mode is detailed, just to enough to kickstart
+In following sections, only shell mode is detailed, just to enough to kick-start
 - User can make use of easy and intuitive mode by referring [here](../common/python_demo.md#modes-supported)
 - C based solution also could be used from [C based demo app](../common/c_demo.md).
 For simplicity,